jjmetzger/ML-Intro/README.md

 # Intro to ML for biological data analysis

 This repository contains a Jupyter notebook with two example projects for using ML for analyzing biological imaging data.
+If you can, please try to install the repository using one of the methods below.
+If you don't manage, that's ok - there is also the option to run the notebook online via Binder without installing anything (description at the bottom).

 ## Getting Started